Jayden-Harris/deferred-computation-interpretation/README.md

 ---

+## Dimensional Architecture

+Dimensions can be viewed as **computational permissions** — independent variables that define how information updates within the system.

+- **Space** describes how many updates can occur concurrently.
+- **Time** orders those updates — the universe’s snapshot mechanism.
+- The apparent “flow” of time arises from sequential state commits; to an external observer (a hypothetical host), all snapshots would exist simultaneously.

+Each additional dimension increases computational load.
+Our perceived 3 + 1-dimensional reality may simply be the optimal balance between richness of information and the system’s finite bandwidth.

+---

 ## Philosophical Character

 - **Ontological stance:** informational realism / neutral monism
-- **Epistemic stance:** participatory—observers are active processes within the computation
+- **Epistemic stance:** participatory — observers are processes within the computation
-- **Testability:** conceptual coherence, not empirical prediction
+- **Testability:** conceptual coherence rather than empirical prediction
-- **Goal:** a language that unites physics, computation, and consciousness under a single interpretive lens
+- **Goal:** provide a unifying metaphor linking quantum behaviour, computation, and consciousness

 ---

 ## Relationship to Other Interpretations

 DCI intersects with ideas from:

-- **Copenhagen & QBism** – observation as information update
+- **Copenhagen / QBism** – observation as information update
 - **Many-Worlds** – parallel potential states, selectively rendered
 - **Relational QM** – properties exist only through interaction
 - **Digital Physics** – universe as discrete information process

+but differs by emphasizing *lazy evaluation, entropy as cost,* and *randomness as global balance.*

 ---

+## Open Questions

+- What defines the global “information ledger”?
+- Can the Born rule be derived formally from an informational-balance principle?
+- Is entropy truly the minimal cost of maintaining coherence, or a higher-order emergent statistic?
+- Could conscious observation correspond to high-entropy, high-bandwidth nodes in the computational network?

+---

 ## Citation

-If you reference or discuss this framework, please cite:

-> Harris, J. E. L. (2025). *The Deferred-Computation Interpretation of Quantum Mechanics.*
+> **Harris, J. E. L. (2025).** *The Deferred-Computation Interpretation of Quantum Mechanics.*
 > GitHub Repository: [link]
 > Companion to *Simulation Theory — Reality as Computation.*